PoisotLab/ms_metaweb_perspectives/README.md

 learning embeddings works in the low-dimensional space that maximizes information about the network structure.

-![From a low-dimensional figure vector (see @fig:embedding), it is possible to develop predictive approaches.
+![From a low-dimensional feature vector (see @fig:embedding), it is possible to develop predictive approaches.
 Nodes in an ecological network are species, for which we can leverage phylogenetic relatedness [*e.g.* @Strydom2021FooWeb] or functional traits to fill the values of additional species we would like to